Global Logistics Management & Professional Communication

 Professional Communication Courses

-Technical Development I, II, and III
+Technical Development I, II (Microsoft Word, Excel and PowerPoint)

 Business Writing - I and II